How to Weld an Automotive Roll Cage Safely

 Safety Measures to Follow During Welding

-1. Wear Appropriate PPE: Always don welding gloves, a helmet with the correct lens shade, and flame-resistant clothing to shield against sparks and UV radiation.
+1. Wear appropriate PPE: Use welding gloves, a welding helmet with the correct lens shade, safety glasses, hearing protection, and flame-resistant clothing.

 Tips for Continuous Improvement in Welding Skills